-You can similarly explore the other inputs and outputs for the automation service.
+You can similarly explore the other input and output for the automation service.
 Next, we will create a Service Flow that can invoke this automation service.

 19. In the library pane on the left, hover over Services, click on the + button and select Service flow.